shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/README.md

     * Please note `TRUE` or `FALSE` if the sample data is human or not, so the correct gene set is located and used.
   * User Provided Gene Set
     * `GeneSet_file.u.gmt` - user provided .gmt file
-    * `GeneSet_file.u.gs` - user provided geneset file, format described in the [Required Files](https://github.com/shawlab-moffitt/RShinyAnalysisGenerator/blob/main/README.md#required-files) section.
+    * `GeneSet_file.u.gs` - user provided geneset file
       * Please note `TRUE` or `FALSE` in `header.gs` if there is a header in the gene set file.

+Once these files are input in the script it can be run in its entirety.
+The script consists of reading the files and correcting for any formatting issues, generating groups based off of the meta file, and running through the signal-to-noise calculation.
+Based off the groups found in the meta file, an enriched signatures table will be made for each combination of the groupings and writen to a file containing the group names being compared.